-For the year ended 31 December 2021, the Group recorded a gross profit of approximately RMB16,512,000 (2020: RMB17,578,000).
-The gross profit ratio for the software business of the Group during the year was approximately 41% while that of the last corresponding year was approximately 25%.
-The increase in gross profit ratio was mainly due to the increase in proportion for sale of self-developed products which have higher gross profit margin.
+For the year ended 31 December 2022, the Group recorded a gross profit of approximately RMB20,816,000 (2021: RMB16,512,000).
+The gross profit ratio for the software business of the Group during the year was approximately 43% while that of the last corresponding year was approximately 41%.
+The slightly increase in gross profit margin was mainly attributable to the transformation period of the software business, combined with the enhanced professional service sales resulting in an increase in the ratio of sales of self-developed products and software maintenance services which have higher gross profit margin.